Jury finds man guilty in California serial killing case

 The defense relied heavily on the lack of forensic or eyewitness evidence putting Gargiulo at the scenes of the killings of Ellerin and Bruno.
 A shoe-covering bootie with Bruno’s blood and Gargiulo’s DNA was found near her apartment in a complex where they both lived.

 “It’s incomprehensible to me that you can make a case against someone when you can’t even prove where they were,” defense attorney Dale Rubin said during closing arguments.
-“There is absolutely no evidence as to where Mr. Gargiulo was, except that he wasn’t inside the apartments.”

 Gargiulo’s attorneys suggested that both women were killed by the last men who saw them alive: Bruno by her estranged husband, Ellerin by her apartment manager, with whom she’d had a sexual relationship.

-Gargiulo’s attorney Daniel Nardoni suggested that the apartment manager, who had been with Ellerin when she received a call from Kutcher on the night of her death, was driven to a jealous rage.
+Gargiulo’s attorney Daniel Nardoni suggested that the apartment manager was driven to a jealous rage because of Ellerin’s upcoming date with Kutcher.

-Kutcher, who in 2001 was a rising star of “That ‘70s Show” but not yet the household name he would become a few years later, testified early in the trial that he and Ellerin were just getting to know each other and had made plans to go out together for drinks, but he arrived at her Hollywood home very late.
-He knocked on the door and got no answer, looked inside and saw what he thought were wine stains, and left thinking she had gone out without him in frustration.
+Kutcher, who in 2001 was a rising star of “That ‘70s Show” but not yet a household name, testified early in the trial that he and Ellerin were just getting to know each other and had made plans to go out together for drinks, but he arrived at her Hollywood home very late and assumed she had gone out without him when he got no answer at the door.

 “I remember the next day, after I heard about what happened, I went to the detectives and said, ‘My fingerprints are on the door,’” Kutcher testified.
 “I was freaking out.”

-The first and most important witness in the case was Murphy, a fitness buff who fought off the much larger Gargiulo in 2008 and caused him to cut himself, leaving a trail of blood as he fled that made the physical evidence against him so overwhelming that defense attorneys conceded that it was him.
+The first and most important witness in the case was Murphy, a fitness buff who fought off the much larger Gargiulo in 2008 and caused him to cut himself, leaving a trail of blood as he fled.
+That physical evidence against him was so overwhelming that defense attorneys conceded that it was him, though they argued his mental state was such that he did not know what he was doing.

-They offered as their only defense that he suffers from split personalities and did not know he was in Murphy’s apartment, offering as evidence the fact that he said “sorry” as he fled.

 In the prosecution’s closing argument, Dameron praised Murphy, whose resistance against Gargiulo led to his arrest in all of the other cases as they grew increasingly cold.